 Ben Harper is helping to raise money for the family of Australian pro skateboarder Lewis Marnell, whose untimely death in January at the age of 30 left his family in dire financial straits.
 A lifelong skateboarding enthusiast and friend to skaters around the world, Harper has reunited with the Innocent Criminals for the first time since 2007 to re-record the song "Jah Work" from his 1997 album, "The Will to Live."
-The song is now available on iTunes, Amazon.com and Google Play, with all proceeds going to the Lewis Marnell family memorial fund.
+All proceeds go to the Lewis Marnell family memorial fund.

 "Lewis was a brilliant artist and athlete not to mention a truly beautiful soul.
 We loved him and his contributions to skating, and we thought a song would be a wonderful way to celebrate his life and help his family." said Harper.